grbfacet/facet/tutorial.md

 <span class="eq">… .

-And this means as you go further out in the sum of the series those terms are getting smaller fast whenever the f<sup>(n)</sup>(0) terms stay relatively small because they are multiplied by two rapidly shrinking numbers, the 1/n! and the x<sup>n</sup> factors.
-This in turn means that f(x) is given by good approximation by just the first few terms of the series when x is small.
+And this means as you go further out in the sum of the Taylor series those terms are getting smaller fast whenever the f<sup>(n)</sup>(0) terms stay relatively small because the f<sup>(n)</sup>(0) terms are multiplied by two rapidly shrinking numbers, the 1/n! factor and the x<sup>n</sup> factors. (note: n! = 1 x 2 x 3 x ... x n-1 x n. ) This in turn means that f(x) is given by good approximation by just the first few terms of the series when x is small.
 If we know the limits of our measurement precision we can actually specify where to meaningfully cut off the series sum.

 Calculation: Let’s apply the series to something fairly simple to see how it works.
 Consider a formula like